Skip to Content

 Attention-deficit hyperactivity disorder’s pathogenesis has been linked to dopaminergic deficits in the striatum and prefrontal cortex (ADHD).

-Although there hasn’t been much research on humans, a recent study found that high-dose taurine improves hyperactive behavior and brain-functional signals in SHR rats.
+Although there hasn’t been much research on humans, a recent study found that high-dose taurine improves hyperactive behaviour and brain-functional signals in SHR rats.

 Other benefits of taurine include: